Chris Hicks: The Soulful Shredder of Macon

 From Lizella to the Legends

 The Brothers spent plenty of time out there, working up songs, fishing, jamming through the nights.
-Word got around fast about the teenage guitar player in Lizella who could hold his own — and soon enough, Jaimoe called to see if Chris wanted to come out and sit in.
-That first jam wasn’t just a thrill — it opened the back door into Southern Rock’s most legendary circle, a place Chris still carries with him every time he plugs in.
+Word got around fast about the teenage guitar player in Lizella who could hold his own, and soon enough, Jaimoe called to see if Chris wanted to come out and sit in.
+That first jam wasn’t just a thrill, it opened the back door into Southern Rock’s most legendary circle, a place Chris still carries with him every time he plugs in.

 “Their road crew saw us struggling with our raggedy gear,” Chris says.
 “They could’ve laughed us off, but they didn’t.
 They helped us set up, taught us tricks.
 That kind of help didn’t happen a lot in this business, but I’ll always remember it.”

-Moments like that made all the miles worth it — the road might’ve been rough, but every gig brought Chris closer to the stages and studios that would shape the rest of his life.
+Moments like that made all the miles worth it.
+The road might’ve been rough, but every gig brought Chris closer to the stages and studios that would shape the rest of his life.

 Early Mentors and Macon’s Living Blues